pkropf/adepto/readme.rst

 adepto
 ======

-Code for the donation fire effect system running at the Crucible
+Code for the donation fire effect system running at the Crucible.